John Lurie: Stalking incident

 In August 2010, Tad Friend wrote a piece in The New Yorker about Lurie disappearing from New York to avoid a man named John Perry, who Friend said was stalking Lurie.
 In the online literary magazine The Rumpus, Rick Moody noted that Friend's profile in The New Yorker, nominally about Lurie and his art, was two-thirds to three-quarters about Perry, including a full page photo of Perry standing in front of one of his own paintings.
 Moody described Perry as a deceitful stalker capable of violence and was also critical of Friend's "ungenerous" characterization of Lurie's illness as a "mysterious disease."

 In May 2011 Perry undertook a public hunger strike to protest The New Yorker characterizing him as a stalker.
 Commenting about the protest, Lurie said, "He's conducting a hunger strike a half block from my house to prove he's not a stalker."
 Lurie described the article as "wildly inaccurate," noting that its publication did not resolve anything and that "the situation continues."

 Editor David Remnick said the piece in his magazine was "thoroughly reported and fact-checked."
 But in a letter to The New Yorker in August 2012, several interviewees claimed their words had been "twisted, misquoted, or ignored," and that "the man presented in the article [Lurie] is not the man that we know."
 In a February 2014 interview, Lurie told the Los Angeles Times, "What one would hope is that the beauty in the music and in the paintings can somehow transcend and invalidate the kind of sickness that led to the article being written as it was and the kind of irresponsibility that allowed it to be published."

+Politics

+In December 2023, Lurie condemned Israel's actions in Gaza as a "genocide" and Israel's apartheid system, stating on Twitter, "Apparently it is bad for your career to say you are opposed to genocide.
+But fuck it.
+I am opposed to genocide.
+I am opposed to apartheid.
+I am opposed to children having limbs amputated without anesthesia.
+You absolute fucks."